Workshops

 WSI-1: mm-Wave LGA and BGA Package Design and Assembly Challenges

-Joel Dobler, Prabir Saha, Sukhjinder S. Deo
+Joel Dobler, Prabir Saha, Sukhjinder S. Deo, Vincent Bu, Eamon Nash

-Analog Devices, Analog Devices, Analog Devices
+Analog Devices, Analog Devices, Analog Devices, Analog Devices, Analog Devices

 Materials